 Not Here opens on a quote by poet Jason Shinder: “Let me keep on describing things to be sure they happened.”
 By the end, the reflective power of writing seems to have guided the speaker to a higher place from which to view his rich relationship with his mother.

 “It’s not my job to speak for them, but it’s weird, like—” Nguyen detours for a moment.
 “I wonder why people are listening to me, you know?”

 Courtesy Hieu Minh Nguyen

 By coincidence, that impactful Central High School theater community counted acclaimed St. Paul poet Danez Smith among its members at the same time as Nguyen.
 Now, both have won Ruth Lilly and Dorothy Sargent Rosenberg Fellowships (Smith in 2014), both have been published by BuzzFeed, both represent Twin Cities poetry, and both are good friends.

-“Sad,” Smith says, describing Nguyen’s poetry deadpan before breaking into a laugh.
+“Sad,” Smith says by phone, describing Nguyen’s poetry deadpan before breaking into a laugh.
 “Dark.
 But I think it’s really brave.
 Probing the darker feelings, and even the darker humors, of love and relationships and family.”